babashka/sci/README.md

 ```

 Note that internally specified namespaces (either those within sci
-itself, or those mounted under the `:namespaces` context setting) will
+itself or those mounted under the `:namespaces` context setting) will
-be used first and load-fn will not be called in those cases:
+be utilised first and load-fn will not be called in those cases:

 ``` clojure
 (sci/eval-string "(require '[foo :as fu]) fu/val"